askerakbar/checkpoint/README.md

-# Checkpoint - Filament PHP Plugin
+# Checkpoint - Filament PHP plugin to enhance login security with custom rate limiting and admin alert notifications

 This Filament PHP plugin improves login security by letting you customize rate-limiting settings like duration and the number of attempts.
 It also notifies admins about suspicious activity